 8. Today, 60% of leisure and 41% of business travellers are making travel arrangements via the Internet, according to research from Smart Insights.

 9. Mobile’s share of total digital ad spending in the travel industry (49% vs 51% for desktop ads) is creeping ever higher and in the future will represent a majority of the industry’s ad spending.

 10. Expedia also found that consumption of digital travel content is on the rise with a growth rate of 44% in the UK, 41% in the U.S. and 18% in Canada.
 Travel content is also widely consumed in each country by 75% of digital users in the UK, 70% in Canada and 60% in the U.S.

 11. Thirty-eight per cent of travel bookers in Canada and the U.S. and 30% of travel bookers in the UK were influenced by advertising when considering more than one destination.

 12. Emarketer predicts hoteliers will increase their 2017 budgets for digital marketing and social media strategy in a bid to grow consumer awareness and attract more guests.

 13. Airbnb ranked as the most visited accommodation website in Q4 2016, receiving nearly 88 million visits, up 42% from Q4 2015.
 Priceline Group’s Booking.com came in second, with more than 82 million visits and a 24% growth rate, while Expedia-owned Hotels.com was fourth, with more than 65 million visits, up 25% YoY.

-15. More than 148.3 million people use the Internet to make reservations for their accommodations, tours, and activities.
-That’s more than 57% of all travel reservations each year.
+15. More than 148.3 million people use the Internet to make bookings for their accommodations, tours and activities.
+That’s more than 57% of all travel bookings each year.